 Bryce Canyon has an otherworldly landscape filled with colorful hoodoo rock formations.
 Shaped from years of erosion, the pillars stand in a massive, natural amphitheater along the Paunsaugunt Plateau in Southern Utah.

 The best hike: Delicate Arch

 Camp here: Devil’s Garden Campground

-This park preserves over 2,000 natural sandstone arches in eastern Utah.
-You can take trails to see arches like the enormous Delicate Arch (pictured above), Turret Arch, and Landscape Arch in the Devil’s Garden area.
+This park preserves over 2,000 natural sandstone arches in Eastern Utah.
+You can take trails to see arches like the Delicate Arch (pictured below), Turret Arch, and Landscape Arch in the Devil’s Garden area.

 By night, Arches National Park also has some of the darkest skies in the nation for stargazing.
-Devil’s Garden is the only campground in the park, but just south in the Moab area there are several more RV parks and campgrounds with hookups available.
+Devil’s Garden is the only campground in the park, but just south in the Moab area there are several more RV parks and campgrounds.

 6. Carlsbad Caverns National Park, New Mexico

 This park in Southern New Mexico has a huge network of cave passages filled with stalagmites, stalactites and other formations.
 The largest chamber, “The Big Room” is 8.2 acres and the largest accessible cave chamber in North America.